Prince George's County Sheriff's Office: 1922–1930: Sheriff and police split

 In 1922, the sheriff's term length was extended from two years to four years.

 From 1929 to 1930, due to an increase in population and crime, Prince George's County created a separate police department.
 Prior to this time, laws allowed detectives to be used on loan from the Baltimore City Police Department.
-The newly-created police department allowed the Sheriff's Office to focus its manpower on enforcing orders of the court.
+The newly created police department allowed the Sheriff's Office to focus its manpower on enforcing orders of the court.

+In 1963, the PGSO hired its first female deputy Annette J. Meyer, who was also the first female deputy sheriff in Maryland's history.

 1994–2000: Funding cuts and vacancies

 From December 12, 1994, to January 2000, the PGSO did not hire any new deputies or civilian employees, leaving the agency with 92 vacant positions that needed to be filled.
 Over that period, 66 deputies left the agency, some retiring routinely, others leaving due to increased workloads caused by vacant positions.
 In some cases, deputies worked sixteen hours in one day, eight in courtrooms, and eight serving warrants.
 In December 1994, the agency had 248 deputies, whereas on January 20, 2000, it only had 192 deputies, with 20 leaving from November 1998 to January 2000.
 In July 1996, the county government decreased the amount of funding the PGSO was receiving.
 Unlike the PGPD at the time, the PGSO was not nationally accredited and did not receive accreditation until 2018.
 Computers were also in short supply, and the few that were in use were outdated and obsolete.

 In 1996, the Southern Management Company, a firm responsible for managing residential apartments complexes, filed a lawsuit against the sheriff and the county government, with the plaintiffs alleging that they lost revenue due to the sheriff's office inability to evict tenants who were not paying their rent costs.

 In 1998, Alonzo D. Black II was elected sheriff of Prince George's County.
 He was the first African American to be elected sheriff of Prince George's County.

-In January 2000, it was revealed that the PGSO held seized money inside of a safe and did not report it to higher authorities.
+In January 2000, it was revealed that the PGSO held seized money inside of a safe, ever since the previous sheriff’s term, and did not report it to higher authorities.
 In response to the news, the county council responded that they did not object to the PGSO's actions.

 In February 2000, the county government attempted to gain 57 million dollars from the state government at a courthouse in Charles County, to cover the costs of having sheriff's deputies providing security at a district court since 1971.
 The state countered that the county was responsible for any of the costs incurred.

 In March 2000, the county executive announced 1.4 billion dollar budget for the county's government in the 2001 fiscal year, which included funding increases for the sheriff's office.